michaeloryl/angular2-bootstrap4-oauth2-webpack/README.md

     git clone https://github.com/michaeloryl/angular2-bootstrap4-oauth2-webpack.git
     cd angular2-bootstrap4-oauth2-webpack

 Once that has been done, you will need to ensure that you have Node.js already installed.
 You can download it from the [Node.js website](https://nodejs.org/en/download/).
-I've developed this with the 0.12.x branch, but the newer branches should work as well.
+I've developed this with the 0.12.x branch, but I've tested it (occasionally) on 4.4.5, and other newer branches should work as well.

 Installing Node.js will have the side-effect of installing `npm`, which you will use to download and install all of the application's dependencies.
 You can do that by running the following command from the main project folder.